Bamboo: Fashion's Sustainability Superhero?

 About Sascha

 Sascha Camilli is a vegan fashion writer, speaker and activist.
 Her book Vegan Style is out now on Murdoch Books.
-For more about Sascha, you can read our interview with her.
-You can also follow her on Instagram, Twitter and LinkedIn.
+For more about Sascha, you can read our interview with her or read her newsletter Kind Of Wild.
+You can also follow her on Instagram.

-Cover image by Boody.
-Second and third photo by Stelar.
+Cover image by Miomojo.
+Second photo by Charlotte Dunn, third photo by Stelar.
+Final image by Miomojo.

 For more great content like this in your inbox, sign up to our newsletter, and save 10% off your next purchase, plus great savings throughout the year.